By Caroline Bujold

 We decided to keep a few Kijiji ads up for one more week.
 These were for more expensive items that were maybe too much money for the garage sale crowd.
 Dave also hit a few used bookstores to see if we could get money for our large surplus.
 This both proved beneficial as we sold more stuff.

 Once that was done, we loaded our vehicle with our Donate, Recycle and Trash piles.
-Donations went to three specific organizations: Habitat for Humanity for construction materials, Reuse Centre for crafts (specific to Edmonton, but maybe it exist somewhere else) and Goodwill for the rest.
-What ever didn’t get accepted as a donation went to the Eco Station (electronics for example) or got dumped.
+Donations went to three specific organizations: Habitat for Humanity for construction materials, Reuse Centre for crafts (specific to Edmonton, but maybe it exists somewhere else) and Goodwill for the rest.
+Whatever didn’t get accepted as a donation went to the Eco Station (electronics for example) or got dumped.